Floydlang/floyd/Docs/Floyd script reference.md

-GOALS
+# GOALS

 1) Take best part of imperative and functional languages and destil it down to the most important mechanisms.

 2) Make it execute extremely quickly.

 3) Easy to learn for new programmers, easy to enjoy for experienced programmers.

 4) Have explict and sold way to do each thing - no need to reinvent basics or invent policies.

 5) Robustness.

 6) Composable: build huge programs (millions of lines of code).

 # Floyd Script Reference

-Floyd Script is a fast and modern C-like program language that tries to make writing correct programs simpler and faster than any other programming language.
+Floyd Script is a fast and modern C-like program language that makes writing correct programs simpler and faster than any other programming language.

 It's focus is composability, minimalism and proven programming techniques, like pure functions and immutability.